 Bucks County Audubon Society at Honey Hollow’s mission is to educate and engage children and adults of the greater Bucks County region about our natural world, with an emphasis on conservation and stewardship, including protection of birds, wildlife and habitats.
-The Bucks County Audubon Society (BCAS) is a private, 501c3 non-profit organization founded as a chapter of the National Audubon Society in 1969.
-The continued focus of BCAS is history, education and conservation.
+Bucks Audubon is a private, 501c3 non-profit organization founded as a chapter of the National Audubon Society in 1969.
+The continued focus of Bucks Audubon is history, education and conservation.

 To view our position statements to see what we believe environmentally, click here!

 Bucks County Audubon Society manages the Honey Hollow Environmental Education Center and offers a wide variety of programs for all ages.
-Each year BCAS provides high quality educational programs for over 5,000 people, from children for summer camp and field trips to adults for birding trips and lectures.
-See our Education page for more information on BCAS programs.
+Each year Bucks Audubon provides high quality educational programs for over 5,000 people, from children for summer camp and field trips to adults for birding trips and lectures.
+See our Education page for more information on our programs.

 “We owe these men a debt of gratitude for what they have done. ….not only for the soil they protected, but also for showing is that it can be done as they have done it.
 In spite of many handicaps and with only limited help they have put a big program into effect all over their watershed.”